cdklabs/cdk-monitoring-constructs/API.md

 winsorized mean;

 calculates the average while treating the 10% of the highest values to be equal to the value at the 90th percentile

 ---

+#### `WM95` <a name="WM95" id="cdk-monitoring-constructs.MetricStatistic.WM95"></a>

+winsorized mean;

+calculates the average while treating the 5% of the highest values to be equal to the value at the 95th percentile

+---